Fundamentals of Insulation Coordination

 Insulation coordination has become a well-developed engineering practice and one where the characteristics of the system in terms of insulation and arresters cross paths.
 The task of coordinating insulation withstand with the desired performance levels of the system can be significantly different if arresters are applied versus not applied.
 This coordination task as well as the task of selecting and locating arresters can be simple while at other times complex, requiring computer simulation.
 However, as a good first approximation, system performance can be modeled using the formulas presented in IEC 60071-1, 60071-2 and 60071-4.
 These standards cover 99% of what needs to be known to perform a lightning or switching surge insulation coordination study.
 IEEE 1313.1 and 1313.2 are another excellent source for better understanding this engineering practice while a third highly acclaimed reference is “Insulation Coordination of Power Systems” by Andrew Hileman (1999).

-This edited past contribution to INMR by respected arrester expert, Jonathan Woodworth, reviewed basic fundamentals to help power system engineers decide whether a comprehensive study needs to be undertaken and, if so, what might be the benefits.
+This edited past contribution by arrester expert, Jonathan Woodworth, offered a basic review of the fundamentals.
+The goal is to help power system engineers decide whether or not a comprehensive study needs to be undertaken and what might be the benefits.

 Insulation Characteristics